 What will I do if I sign up for the Food at Home study?

-What will happen at the Home Visit?
+What will happen at the Home Visits?

 - You will receive a $50 gift card.

-What will the food interviews be like?
+What will the food interview be like?

 - The food interviews will take about 30 minutes each and will be done over the phone.

-Why do I complete the HFI checklist twice?
+Why was the HFI checklist completed twice?

 - We know the food people have at home changes so we want to do the checklist two times so we get better idea of the food you usually have at home.
-During the home visit, you will complete the HFI checklist.
-We will leave you with another checklist for you to complete in two weeks and mail back to us.

-What do we hope to learn?
+What id we hope to learn?